mltomlins0n/QANotes/PegaNotes (SSA).md

 You can parse, convert, and map data in either direction to or from the clipboard, much like with connectors.

 Pega provides services for a wide range of industry-standard protocols and standards, including SOAP, REST, EJB, JMS, MQ, and File.

 ___

+<a name="simulate"></a>
+## Simulating Integration Data (Unit 39)

+Pega provides the ability to simulate integrations with services for testing purposes or when the data source is unavailable.
+You simulate an integration to unit test the **integration connector**.

+**It is useful to simulate an integration when the service is not available or when the response needs to be dictated**.

+___